-An action can be brought against secondary infringers in addition to primary infringers, and both can be impleaded as co-defendants in an infringement law suit or as co-accused in a criminal complaint for infringement.
+An action can be brought against secondary infringers in addition to primary infringers, and both can be impleaded as co-defendants in an infringement lawsuit or as co-accused in a criminal complaint for infringement.
 Secondary infringers can be made liable for copyright infringement if they have been indirectly involved in, have contributed to or abetted an act of infringement.
 Although secondary infringement has not been so defined under the Act, one such instance wherein secondary liability can arise is when a person, without a licence from the copyright owner, permits for profit any place to be used for communicating the work to the public and where such communication constitutes infringement of the copyright in the work.
-The defence to this is when the person who has permitted any place to be so used was not aware, and had no reasonable ground to believe that such communication to the public would constitute infringement of copyright.
+The defence to this is when the person involved was not aware and had no reasonable grounds to believe that such communication to the public would constitute infringement of copyright.